buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="lotus-as-symbol_olson_carl" %}
 - One such object which became notably ubiquitous across Buddhist cultures is the lotus flower.
 This article explores the ancient origins and meaning of this potent symbol.

+<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 5 (we'll come back to 4 later): Buddhist Art Symbols For Religious Edification
+{:.mb-0}
+- Buddhist art has long been self-consciously used as a pedagogical tool.

 *Chapter 4: “The Rise of Mahayana”*

 {% include content_blurb.html category="essays" slug="arahants-bodhisattvas-and-buddhas_bodhi" %}
 - In this essay, Bhikkhu Bodhi explores the Bodhisattva ideal from the perspective of the Theravada and Mahayana.

+<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 4 (as promised): Aesthetics
+{:.mb-0}
+- Aesthetics was actually a major point of departure for the Early Mahayana, who rejected the cold, austerity of the Abhidhamma in favor of more beautiful expressions of enlightened wisdom.

 *Chapter 5: “The Pantheon”*

 {% include content_box.html category="essays" slug="karma-vibanga-reliefs-at-borobudur_anandajoti" %}

 {% include content_box.html category="essays" slug="true-dhamma-has-disappeared_geoff" %}

+<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 6: Socialization for Death
+{:.mb-0}
+- What effect does Buddhism's encouragement to reflect on death and impermanence have on how Buddhists perceive the cosmos, life, and the religion itself?

 *After Chapter 6 of Robinson on “Vajrayana”*